zsahmed/dialogflow_cloudfunction/README.md

 ## eVect BigQuery Database

-Data used to power eVect stems from a variety of different public sources.
-The data allow the Dialogflow agent smartly process several related questions by an end user, all stemming from very different sources.
-Data were accessed via public APIs or public FTP sites and then lightly processed into **newline delimited JSON (NDJSON)** using **[jq](https://github.com/stedolan/jq)** Data were then loaded to BigQuery using the [BigQuery Python Client](https://googleapis.github.io/google-cloud-python/latest/bigquery/index.html).
+Data used to power eVect Health stem from a variety of different public sources.
+The data allow the Dialogflow Agent to smartly process several related questions by an end user, all stemming from very different sources.
+Data were accessed via public APIs or public FTP sites and lightly processed into **newline delimited JSON (NDJSON)** using **[jq](https://github.com/stedolan/jq)**.
+Data were then loaded to BigQuery using the [BigQuery Python Client](https://googleapis.github.io/google-cloud-python/latest/bigquery/index.html).

 #### Data Sources

 This repo contains the load NDJSON formatted data and Python load scripts in the `bigquery` directory.
-Data files are located in `bigquery/data/`.
 Included below is a short description and original location of the principal data sources:

 - CDC Traveler Data: includes detailed prevention tips on diseases by country, including traveler sub-group entity (e.g. traveling with children, pregnant women).
 **Source:** [CDC Travel](https://wwwnc.cdc.gov/travel/)